-To ensure they qualify for clear aligners, pediatric patients must attend a consultation appointment with their orthodontist.
+To ensure they qualify for clear aligners, pediatric patients must attend a consultation appointment with Dr. Nia.
 At this appointment, patients undergo a thorough exam to determine if they are a great candidate for this tooth straightening system.

-Since clear aligners work best on minor to moderate spacing and bite issues, the orthodontist will assess each patient’s full smile to make an eligibility decision.
-With the exception of the most severe bite and alignment issue, clear aligners resolve crowding, tipping, gaps and rotation problems.
+Since clear aligners work best on minor to moderate spacing and bite issues, the Dr. Nia will assess each patient’s full smile to make an eligibility decision.
+With the exception of the most severe bite and alignment issue, clear aligners resolve crowding, tipping, gaps, and rotation problems.
 If the patient meets eligibility requirements, the severity of the bite and alignment issues will determine the total length of the treatment period and the number of aligners needed to correct those problems.

 Clear Aligner Creation Procedure

-The clear aligner system utilizes custom designed trays to purposefully move the teeth into the correct position.
-To create these aligners, a skilled orthodontist must take impressions of the teeth to map out the treatment area.
+The clear aligner system utilizes custom-designed trays to purposefully move the teeth into the correct position.
+To create these aligners, a skilled Dr. Nia must take impressions of the teeth to map out the treatment area.
 The impressions are sent to the lab where the aligners are constructed out of specially-designed materials.
-Upon receiving the trays back from the lab, the orthodontist will fit the pediatric dental patient with the first tray and assess its fit.
+Upon receiving the trays back from the lab, Dr. Nia will fit the pediatric dental patient with the first tray and assess its fit.
 The patient should only feel slight pressure once the tray is securely snapped in place.

 Treatment Process for Clear Aligners

-Patients must go into the office for checkups about once a month, or less as determined by the orthodontist, throughout the treatment process.
-The orthodontist will simply check the treatment progress and assess the fit of the current tray.
+Patients must go into the office for checkups about once a month, or less as determined by the Dr. Nia, throughout the treatment process.
+Dr. Nia will simply check the treatment progress and assess the fit of the current tray.
 As a result, the clear aligner appointments are much shorter than checkups for metal braces due to the lack of a need for manual adjustments or repairs.

 Upon completing the treatment process, most pediatric patients must use a retainer, normally just at night, to protect their smile.
 Thankfully, patients can often use the final clear aligner tray as their retainer, which reduces fitment problems found with traditional solutions.